-No Show FEE
+No Show Fee

-If you miss an appointment or cancel without good cause (e.g. health or safety emergency) within 24 hours before your appointment, you will be charged \$40.00 for a full session or \$25.00 for a half session.
-SPSI cannot bill insurance for No Show fees and you will be billed for them.
-SCCMHA, BABHA, MSHN & Medicaid clients will not be charged a no-show fee as this is prohibited by Federal Law.
+If you miss an appointment or cancel without good cause (e.g., health or safety emergency) within 24 hours before your appointment, you will be charged \$40.00.
+SPSI cannot bill insurance for No Show fees, and you will be billed for them.
+SCCMHA, BABHA, & Medicaid clients will not be charged a noshow fee as this is prohibited by Federal Law.
+However, there are rules and regulations around chronic no shows for all clients.
+You may be required to sign a chronic attendance agreement if you have had several cancels or no shows within a short amount of time.